William Collins, Sons: 20th century

 News Corporation acquired a 40% stake in 1981.
 In 1983, Collins acquired the publishing operations of Granada.
 News Corporation became sole owner in 1989.
 In 1990, the company was merged with US publisher Harper & Row to form HarperCollins.
 Collins became an imprint of HarperCollins.

+21st century

-On 8 February 2013 it was announced that some parts of the Collins non-fiction imprint would be merged with the HarperPress imprint to form a new William Collins imprint.
+On 8 February 2013, it was announced that some parts of the Collins non-fiction imprint would be merged with the HarperPress imprint to form a new William Collins imprint.

 Collins Education

 Collins Education, an imprint of HarperCollins Publishers, is the third-largest educational publishing house in the United Kingdom.

 It publishes print and interactive digital products for primary and secondary teachers in the United Kingdom and internationally.

-In 2010, Collins Education acquired Belair Creative, a British publisher specialising in art and design resources for British primary students; Letts and Lonsdale, a major UK publisher of revision guides; and Leckie & Leckie, a Scottish educational publisher.
+In 2010, Collins Education acquired three publishers, Belair Creative, a British publisher specialising in art and design resources for British primary students, Letts and Lonsdale, a major UK publisher of revision guides, and Leckie & Leckie, a Scottish educational publisher.

 In 2011, Collins Education launched Collins Online Learning, an online learning platform for students and teachers.